Infusing Ketamine for Addiction

 Expand list

-Ketamine for addiction is quite a new but potentially effective method of treating drug abuse.
-Recent studies show that ketamine infusion therapy, in addition to therapy on its own, can assist in lowering the chances of relapsing into addiction.
-People with cocaine addictions received a ketamine infusion through an IV for 5 days, alongside mindfulness relapse prevention therapy (for 5 weeks) in a controlled hospital setting, and the conclusion showed promising results.
+Using ketamine for addiction is quite a new but potentially effective method of treating drug abuse.
+Recent studies prove that ketamine infusion therapy, in addition to therapy on its own, can assist in lowering the chances of relapsing into addiction.
+In a recent study, people with cocaine addictions received a ketamine infusion through an IV for 5 days, alongside mindfulness relapse prevention therapy (for 5 weeks) in a controlled hospital setting, and the conclusion showed promising results for ketamine addiction treatment.

 Back to top